jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 == IRB Status

-This study is a secondary analysis of existing publicly available data from the SAFE Children Study (ICPSR 34368).
+This study is a secondary analysis of existing publicly available data from the SAFE children study (ICPSR 34368).
 The original study received ethical approval from the University of Illinois at Chicago's Institutional Review Board (IRB) and followed the 1964 Helsinki Declaration and its later amendments.
 Informed consent was obtained from all caregivers and from participating children at the time of original data collection.

 == Conflict of Interest Statement